ursinusdatastructures/Modules/_pages/MakingChange/Exercise1.md

               ----------
               optimal: list of list
                   A list of optimal coin choices, indexed by amount
-              s: stack
+              chosen_coins: list
-                  A stack of all of the coins considered so far
+                  All of the coins considered so far
               amt: int
                   The current amount that's being turned into change
               all_ways: set